Organizing Kids Masks for School + Bilingual Labels (English / Chinese)

 Labels are also helpful reminders for knowing where to put dirty masks and get clean masks.
 Since my kids are bilingual, I try to include their minority language, Chinese, as often as possible to normalize the language.

 If English is your native language, you can quickly write labels by hand.
-Since many people find that writing Chinese characters is complicated and challenging, I’ve created printable bilingual labels in hopes it can help families who are learning Chinese like us.
+Since many people cannot write Chinese characters, I’ve created printable bilingual labels to help families learn Chinese.

-Do you have any questions or suggestions on how to organize face masks for school, travel, or home?
+Do you have any questions or suggestions on organizing face masks for school, travel, or home?

 If you have other ideas, please share them in the comments below!

-I hope these ideas and labels can help your kids stay safe and organized at school or wherever you go during the day.
-Although we might live far from each other, we’re all connected in some way, and the world is small.
-I truly appreciate that you’re wearing a mask to protect yourself and your community.
+I hope these ideas and labels can help your kids stay safe and organized at school or wherever they go during the day.
+Although we might live far apart, we’re all connected somehow, and the world is small.
+I truly appreciate your efforts to protect yourself and your community.

 Stay safe and healthy, friends!